Bundesstraße 214

-The Bundesstraße 214 (B 214) is a federal road that runs from Lingen to Brunswick in North Germany.
+The Bundesstraße 214 (B 214) is a federal road that runs from Lingen to Brunswick in northern Germany.

 Route

 The B 214 begins on the Lingen Heights, the highest elevation in the Emsland, where it branches off the B 70 and B 213, and runs eastwards in the north of Osnabrück district, where it crosses the Ankum Heights in the North Teutoburg Forest-Wiehengebirge Nature Park.
 It crosses the A 1 autobahn at the Holdorf exit.
 The B 214 then continues, crossing the Damme Hills and runs north of the Dümmer lake through numerous boggy (moor) areas.
 In Nienburg it crosses the River Weser.
 East of the Leine river B 214 runs parallel to the Aller through the southern part of the Lüneburg Heath.
 It crosses the A 7 motorway at the Schwarmstedt exit.
 Behind Celle it changes direction to the southeast and continues on west of the river Oker.
 In Ohof near Meinersen it runs over the Hanover–Berlin high-speed railway, where there was a level crossing until 1997.
 Beyond the Wendeburg village of Neubrück it crosses the A 2 motorway and then the Mittelland Canal.
 Passing through Watenbüttel it finally arrives at Brunswick.
 It ends there today at Amalienplatz on the central ring road in the town and merges into the B 1.